mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 The `initialize` method typically initializes each of the instance variables of the object.

-Let's look at an example `Rect` class with instance variables `height` and `width`.
+Let's look at an example class named `Rect` with instance variables `height` and `width`.
+We chose the name `Rect` because the name `Rectangle` is used by a provided class in the "Graphics-Primitives" class category.

 We can define the class method `height:width:` that provides an alternate way to create objects as follows: